 I must recognise that my life is not nearly as valuable as I would like to think.
 (Can a suicide-of-sorts be incorporated into this concept?)

 A case therefore of recognising that your greatest fear is to a large extent true?
 There is certainly a pleasant element to this kind of acceptance …

 All the understanding that I can muster at this moment about human beings and our existence is the end result of observation and data processing – about three decades’ worth, or more than that if it is counted from day one.

 Thus I thought this morning at the tea stall: Consider the results of 15,000 plus years of observation and processing the data of billions of people.
 Could that be God?
-Could we ever comprehend such a “god”?
-Could we ever give expression to such an existence with our limited vocabulary?
+Can we ever comprehend such a “god”?
+Can we ever give expression to such an existence with our limited vocabulary?

 “Aristotle came more and more to think of the universe as a vast complex of organisms each striving to attain the end assigned by Nature to it. […] The Aristotelian system is often described as ‘teleological’.” ~ From the introduction to Aristotle’s Ethics

 “A teleology is an account of a given thing’s purpose.
 For example, a teleological explanation of why forks have prongs is that this design helps humans eat certain foods; stabbing food to help humans eat is what forks are for.